 Lawrence meets the reporting requirements of Section 207 of Title II of the Higher Education Act.
 Our pass rate is 100%.
 Copies of the most recent report are available from the Education Department chair.
 Please contact the Education Department at (920) 832-6714.

 First Destination Outcomes

-Each year Career Services surveys the graduating class and continues to do so for six months to determine the educational, professional, and personal outcomes of a Lawrence education.
+Each year the Center for Career, Life, and Community Engagement surveys the graduating class and continues to do so for six months to determine the educational, professional, and personal outcomes of a Lawrence education.
 The First Destination Outcomes summary report shows the percentage of recent graduates who are employed, continuing their education (graduate or professional school), interning, serving in the military, volunteering, traveling, or seeking employment.
 In addition, the summary report not only shows employment by location and industry but degrees being pursued as well.
 Archived data are available here.